Program Director: David Voorhees

 - Lots of interaction with faculty members and ample opportunities to learn from peers.

 Computer science majors at Le Moyne are part of a small close knit community with lots of interaction with faculty members and with other students in the major.
 Students are advised by the same faculty member throughout the major, thus allowing for more personal counseling.
 The weekly laboratory session of our intro course, where students get hands-on experience with topics learned in the classroom, is taught by faculty rather than a teaching assistant.
 Many of our courses include projects and assignments which are done in pairs or triples to encourage students to learn from their peers.
-We also hire upper-level students as tutors within Le Moyne's Academic Advising Office.
+We also hire upper-level students as tutors within Le Moyne's Quantitative Reasoning Center.